- This is a flats and fly only permit fishing tournament.

 - There will be no fishing before or after tournament hours.

-- Daily catch forms MUST be returned to the Scorekeeper by the Angler at the end of each fishing day together with the marked tape when one or more fish are caught.
-The form in the tagging kit MUST be completed for each fish caught and returned to the Scorekeeper at the end of each fishing day.
+- The Daily catch form MUST be returned to the Scorekeeper by Angler or Guide at the end of each fishing day together with the marked tape when one or more fish are caught.

 - IGFA rules apply to all fly tackle and leaders except where otherwise stated within these rules.